-5.1.1 (G) AC POWER INDICATOR
+5.1.1 AC PWR INDICATOR

-The AC POWER indicator will illuminate when the AC Line voltage level is above the brownout "restore" level.
+The AC PWR indicator will illuminate when the AC Line voltage level is above the brownout "restore" level.
 The indicator will flash at a rate of 2Hz when the AC Line voltage is below the "drop-out" level.
-The indicator will extinguish when the AC Line voltage is less than 75 ± 2 Vac.
+The indicator will extinguish when the AC Line voltage is less than 75 $\pm 2$ Vac.
 During the minimum flash interval the indicator will flash at a rate of 4Hz.
-See Section 2.5.
+See Section 2.5.1.

-5.1.2 (Y) VDC FAILED INDICATOR
+5.1.2 VDC INDICATOR

-The VDC FAILED indicator will illuminate when a 24VDC fault condition is detected.
+The VDC indicator will illuminate when a 24VDC fault condition is detected.
 This indicator remains extinguished if the monitor has not been triggered by a 24VDC fault.

-5.1.3 (R) WDT ERROR INDICATOR
+5.1.3 WDT INDICATOR

-The WDT ERROR indicator will illuminate when a controller Watchdog fault is detected.
-If the WD ENABLE switch is placed in the OFF position to disable Watchdog monitoring, or the AC Line voltage is below the Watchdog disable level, the WDT ERROR indicator will flash ON once every 2 seconds.
+The WDT indicator will illuminate when a controller Watchdog fault is detected.
+If the AC Line voltage is below the Watchdog disable level, the WDT indicator will flash ON once every 2 seconds.